 Hiking Hotspot: Camelback Mountain in Phoenix, Arizona

 Camelback Mountain is a challenging hike in Phoenix, Arizona.
+At 2704 feet, it is the highest mountain in the city.
+Camelback is an extremely popular recreation area with both locals and tourists.
+The hump-like shape of the mountain gave this iconic hike its’ recognizable name.
 I love the idea of having a hiking area in the middle of an urban city; it’s a great way to get out and get some exercise in at the beginning or end of the day.
 Because of the hot desert climate, it’s best to set out for this hike very early in the morning.
 To beat both the heats and crowds, you will want to set your alarm very early.

-This popular recreational area within Phoenix was suggested to us by a family member while vacationing in the area.
+This iconic hike was suggested to us by a family member while vacationing in the area.
 I absolutely loved this hike; a fabulous workout with a great uphill climb.
 I prefer desert hiking as the peaceful serenity brings you closer to nature.